2025-environmental-bioinformatics/Lab-Snakemake/README.md

 When it is asked to create a target, Snakemake checks the ‘last modification time’ of both the target and its dependencies.
 If any dependency has been updated since the target, then the actions are re-run to update the target.
 Using this approach, Snakemake knows to only rebuild the files that, either directly or indirectly, depend on the file that changed.
 This is called an *incremental build*.

-## Adding more rules
+## Making our rules more inclusive and flexible

-Alright, now let's add another rule to our snakemake.
-But, before we do that, let's grab some more books.
+Let's grab some more books to write a new rule for a new book.

 We will symbolically link some data that we are going to be using today. `ln` is a useful command for linking data to your working directory that you don't want to copy (imagine if you were working with really large files). `ln` works similarly to copy or mv -- you have to specify a file (or set of files) and a target location.
 Navigate into `novels/` and run: